-A high hedgerow (target note 3) runs along much of the west boundary (lane-side); Blackthorn is dominant with some Elder and Hawthorn.
-Negative features to this hedgerow are i) it is fragmented at either end from other hedges ii) only one woodland ground flora species from the Hedgerow Regulations list is present - Wild Arum.
-Positive features are i) it runs with a parallel hedgerow ii) it has a single mature tree (Oak).
+A low (trimmed) hedgerow runs along part of the west boundary (lane-side); woody species include Blackthorn, Gooseberry and Hawthorn with frequent Ivy.
+Negative features to this hedgerow are i) it is fragmented at either end from other hedges ii) there are no woodland ground flora species from the Hedgerow Regulations list.

-However, it does not class as an 'important' hedgerow (as per the Hedgerow Regulations).
+It does not class as an 'important' hedgerow (as per the Hedgerow Regulations).